 After one domestic flight and one 14 hour international flight getting to my travel destination, I realised trying to cut out airline waste on my own would be—a waste.
 A waste of time that is.
-Sounds defeatist indeed, but the reality is, even if I didn’t eat that muffin wrapped in plastic, or I said no plastic swivel stick in my coffee please, the muffin would still end up in the garbage bin with the rest of the passenger waste, and the swivel stick would still end up in my coffee.
+Sounds defeatist indeed, but the reality is, even if I didn’t eat that muffin wrapped in plastic, or I said no plastic swizzle stick in my coffee please, the muffin would still end up in the garbage bin with the rest of the passenger waste, and the swizzle stick would still end up in my coffee.

 The next best option?
 Highlight how much waste is actually accumulated by one traveller on one flight.

 On my return leg from Vancouver I collected every single piece of plastic waste from the flight.
 I painstakingly cleaned each item before placing it into the plastic bag my blanket came wrapped in.
 The passenger beside me must have thought I was either super anal about recycling, or simply just nuts.
 I’m not sure which one!

 - 1 blanket cover.